AndrewKassab/precisepass/README.md

 # Goals / Improvements
 - Finish Mac Version
 - Allow user to generate a password when adding passwords
+- Detect OS type to make installation simpler
-- Add option flag -d after -g to display the password on screen instead of just copying it
+- Add option flag -d after -g to display the password on screen instead of just copying it.